raspberrypilearning/sense-hat-marble-maze/worksheet.md

 	w = (255,255,255)
 	```

 1. Then you can set the starting position of the marble.
-You can use the variable `x` to store the horizontal position and the variable `y` to store the vertical position. (**Please note that, if you're using y to store a vertical position, it's important to ensure you don't ever store the colour yellow with a `y`**)
+You can use the variable `x` to store the horizontal position and the variable `y` to store the vertical position.
+(Note that, if you're using `y` to store a vertical position, it's important to ensure you don't ever store the colour yellow with a `y`).

 	```python
 	x = 1